krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 ####  You want to distribute content in S3 bucket using CloudFront edge locations.
 You also want to restrict access to the content to only the users who are authorized by your application.

-Configure content to be accessible only using signed URLs or signed cookies Create CloudFront user nad grant read access to S3 Remove permissions for anywone to directly access S3 bucket
+Configure content to be accessible only using signed URLs or signed cookies Create CloudFront user and grant read access to S3 Remove permissions for anywone to directly access S3 bucket

 #### An object of size 10 KB is stored in S3 using Standard - IA storage class.
 How is the pricing computed for this object?